Doc077/melonly-core/README.md

 [/if]
 ```

-All control directives like conditional blocks and loops use the square brackets syntax with `{{ ... }}` for variable interpolation.
+All directives like conditional blocks and loops use the square brackets and slash syntax.
+For displaying passed variables use `{{ variable }}` syntax.

 Some frontend frameworks like Vue use the same bracket syntax for displaying data.
 To render raw brackets put `@` sign before them: